turingschool/md_launch_curriculum/lessons/mod1/IntroToIDE.md

     1. Compile our code into an executable program.
     2. Tell its internal computer to execute (run) that program.

 The good news is that we do not have to worry too much about all this 'behind the scenes' stuff because we have **Integrated Development Environments (IDEs)** that do this work for us.

-An IDE combines the activities of: editing code, building executables, and debugging.
+An IDE combines the activities of:
+- editing code
+- building executables
+- debugging.

 REPLit is a very simple IDE.
 Today, we are going to start working with a much more robust IDE - [Visual Studio](https://visualstudio.microsoft.com/free-developer-offers/)